dfernandez79/rinter/docs/reference/classes/CompositeController.md

 The `factories` parameter specifies the shape of the composition and how to create each sub-controller.
-It's an object of the kind `{key: factoryFunction}`, where `factoryFunction` receives an initial state and returns a controller.
+It's an object of the kind `{key: factoryFunction}`, where `factoryFunction` receives an initial state and returns a [controller].

 The `initialState` parameter is optional, and when omited the controller builds the initial state from the children default initial states.